 If you are interested in adopting a rabbit, you can’t go wrong with either of these giant breeds.
 Both are docile and gentle animals that can be excellent companions for the right owner.
 However, it is essential to note that the Flemish Giant has additional health concerns and risks to look out for.
 Due to their very large size, they are at risk of becoming overweight.
 Additionally, their low activity can contribute to this concern and should be monitored.

 Also, the Continental Giant often needs more grooming due to its thicker and longer coat.
 This is a concern for all giant rabbit breeds, as sometimes they struggle with maintaining their hygiene.
 But both breeds benefit from regular grooming sessions.
 Rabbits groom each other often as a sign of affection, and these sessions can help an owner bond with their pet!
 For more information on what caring for a pet rabbit entails, check out this article on what rabbits eat!
-Also, before you bring your pet rabbit home, check out this article on the best rabbit hutch.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.